 The unemployment rate has fallen dramatically in the past few years.
 But the memory of the latest financial crisis still lingers.
 It’s wise to recognize that there’s no such thing as true job security.

 You could find yourself unemployed after being gainfully employed for years.
 After the shock settles in, you need to accept that it could be a while before you find work again.
 Until the next job comes along, you’ll need to manage your money well.
-After all, it’s stopped coming, but the bills still need to be paid.
+After all, money has stopped coming in.
+But the bills still need to be paid.

 1. See How You’re Spending Your Money